 I rely on Asana to manage various tasks related to my CEO responsibilities, marketing objectives, and various projects across different teams.

-To help other creatives make the most of Asana, I offer two dedicated services.
-The first is an audit of my clients' Asana setups to identify areas for improvement.
+To help other creatives make the most of Asana, I offer workshops and one-to-one training.

 4 - Wix | Website

-Wix comes with hundreds of free templates to choose from, but you are not limited to using one particular template.
+Wix offers hundreds of free templates, but you are not limited to using one particular template.
 Plus, I can quickly find on-brand, copyright-free images for my website and blog posts.
-I find their built-in SEO wizard is easy to follow and provides prompts to help me improve my blog posts before publishing.
+Their built-in SEO wizard is easy to follow and provides prompts to help me improve my blog posts before publishing.
 Although they also offer email service as an add-on, I don't happen to use it.

 5 - Flodesk | Email Marketing Platform